 - The medal was impressed with the rank the soldier held when he first entered France.
 The Victory Medal and British War Medal show the rank of the soldier when the Armistice came into effect on 11 November 1918.

-The reverse of a 1914 Star Nawab Ali who was a reservist in the 129th Baluchis and was called back to the regiment on the outbreak of war.
-By downloading the relevant war diary from the National Archives, you can follow Nawab Ali’s movements during the opening stages of the war.
-He was killed, along with 23 other soldiers from the regiment, by shellfire while waiting in a trench on the opening day of the Battle of Loos, 25 September 1915.
+The reverse of a 1914 Star which was sent to the next of kin of Reservist Nawab Ali of the 129th Duke of Connaught’s Own Baluchis.
+Nawab Ali was called back to the Regiment on the outbreak of war and disembarked at Marseilles, France on 26 September 1914.
+By downloading the relevant war diary from the National Archives, Nawab Ali’s movements can be traced during the opening stages of the war.
+He was killed, along with twenty-three other soldiers from the Regiment, by shellfire while waiting in a trench on the opening day of the Battle of Loos on 25 September 1915.
 Nawab Ali’s name appears on the Neuve Chapelle Memorial, which commemorates over 4,700 Indian soldiers and labourers who died on the Western Front and have no known grave.

-The 1914-15 Star was awarded to soldiers who served in a theatre of war between 5 August 1914 and 31 December 1915 and did not qualify for the 1914 Star.
+The 1914/15 Star was awarded to soldiers who served in a theatre of war between 5 August 1914 and 31 December 1915 and did not qualify for the 1914 Star.
 You could not be awarded both medals.
-Far more Indian soldiers were awarded the 1914-15 Star than 1914 Star.
-This was due to the number of Indian Expeditionary Forces which served in a variety of theatres of war during the qualifying period.
-This medal is not nearly as helpful in building up a service history due to the 16-month time span in which a soldier could be awarded it.
+Far more Indian soldiers were awarded the 1914/15 Star than the 1914 Star due to the number of Indian Expeditionary Forces which served in a variety of theatres of war during the qualifying period.
+This medal is not nearly as helpful in building up a service history due to the sixteen-month time span in which a soldier could qualify.
 There is also the added problem that many soldiers were sent as drafts to serve with other units during this period.
-Despite this, the 1914-15 Star can still be helpful:
+Despite this, the 1914/15 Star can still be helpful:

 - A soldier had to serve in a theatre of war before 31 December 1915 to be eligible.